 UB’s top entering freshmen are awarded Presidential Scholarships.
 This scholarship covers full tuition, fees, housing, board and books for four years of undergraduate study.
-To be competitive for this award, students must show outstanding academic merit with a minimum unweighted high school average of 95 and a combined SAT critical reading and math score of at least 1470 or an ACT score of 33.
+To be competitive for this award, students must show outstanding academic merit and typically present a minimum unweighted high school average of 95 and a combined SAT critical reading and math score of at least 1470 or an ACT score of 33.
 Students who receive Presidential Scholarships are automatically admitted to the Honors College and must maintain good standing within the program to keep their scholarship.

 Top Presidential Scholars graduating with a bachelor’s degree from the School of Engineering and Applied Sciences who are committed to attaining a Ph.D. degree will be granted automatic admission to graduate school in UB Engineering with guaranteed funding throughout their graduate studies.
 Graduate students receive a tuition scholarship and a stipend, ranging from $15,000 to over $30,000 a year, depending on graduate level, program and funding source.
 Considering both undergraduate and graduate scholarships and funding, the total value of this program is approximately $200,000.
 Students in this program receive full funding for their higher education, essentially going from high school to Ph.D. for free.

 One four-year scholarship covering all resident tuition and fees, minus any other aid received, is available to an incoming freshman Honors student in the creative or performing arts.
 To be considered, students must have an unweighted high school average of at least 90 and a combined SAT critical reading and math score of at least 1230 or an ACT score of at least 27.
 An audition or portfolio review (as appropriate), a personal interview and a separate scholarship application are required.
 Contact the Honors College to request an application.

 Last updated: November 10, 2014 2:55 pm EST